Einsuomi/Python/Recommendation preferences for hotel booking platforms/Readme.md

 ## To accomplish this goal, I did the following steps:

-• Data Scraping
+• Data Scraping (by using BeautifulSoup)

 • Data Processing

 • Exploratory data analysis (Visualization)